boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    appropriate network capacity planning/management ({{sec-capacity-planning}}) is required to ensure proper isolation between slices in scalable manner.
-As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (e.g., DDoS attack, and equipment failure) and generates traffic volumes above the contracted rates.
+As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (e.g., DDoS attack, an equipment failure) and generates traffic volumes above the contracted rates.

    The slice rates can be characterized with following parameters